 - Be there.
 Visit the Statehouse.
 When you meet and greet your Legislators, you put a face on the arts.

-- Register to attend the Arts Alliance’s Legislative Appreciation Luncheon and watch for our 2015 SC Art Advocacy Day Information.
-Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislator and let them know about the important work you do and why it’s important to fund the arts in our state.
-(See information from last year’s 2014 SC Arts Advocacy Day: 2014 AAD What to Expect ).
+- Register to attend the Arts Alliance’s Legislative Appreciation Luncheon.
+Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislators and let them know about the important work you do and why it’s important to fund the arts and arts education in our state.
+(See: 2015_AAD_What_To_Expect ).

 Art works in South Carolina – in our schools and in our communities.